Sports

 # Technology

 I do love technology – especially any tech that is related to the internet.
-I'm fascinated about how human mankind created and maintains a global network where any individual can (theoretically) reach any other individual on this earth in a just a few hundred milliseconds.
-We believe it's normal but in my opinion it's not.
-To me it's one of the greatest achievements of mankind!
+I'm fascinated about how human mankind created and maintains a global network where any individual can (theoretically) reach any other individual on this earth in a just a few milliseconds.
+We believe it's normal and commodity but to me it's not.
+To me it's one of the greatest achievements of mankind and we should be proud of it.
+Also we should be aware of the responsibility that comes with it.
+The internet should stay a place where everyone can share their ideas and thoughts and where everyone can learn from each other.
+We should not allow any single entity to control the internet or information that is shared on the internet.

 I have worked in several jobs so far.
 I would call myself an all-rounder who loves to learn new stuff that is related to technology by any means.
 Jobs in the past included:

 The best part about my job is that I love it so much that I also do it privately.
-I love to operate my own web-server on which I host many tools that I love and use on a daily basis.
-These include:
+Whenever I have some spare time I try to learn new stuff or improve my skills in the tech field.

 # Teaching

-Part of my professional life has always been to educate colleagues or train/mentor other people along my own learning path.
+Part of my professional life has always been to educate colleagues or train/mentor other people along my own learning path and share the fun of learning new stuff.
 I love to teach because it helps me to understand things better.
 I use the Feynman technique whenever possible to learn new stuff and can highly recommend it to others.

 # Open Source

-I am an Open Source advocate.
+I count myself as an Open Source advocate.
 Most of the software that I have privately developed in the past has been released under an Open Source license.
-I think the world needs to share more ideas, more code and more of the good stuff in order to improve the situation for everybody on this planet.
-I like to contribute whatever I can.
+I think the world needs to share more ideas, more code and more of the good stuff in order to make the world a better place.

-Unfortunately this is not true for code that I have developed professionally because companies often try to lock their secrets behind their walls.
-But this may change in the future ...
+Unfortunately this is not true for most of the code that I have developed professionally because most of the code is proprietary. ¯\(ツ)/¯

 # Social Media